 Print and mail completed application and your clinic fee to Liza Eager, 10 Forest St., Brattleboro VT 05301.

 Sessions may be subject to change or cancellation.
 You will be notified in advance if this occurs.

-Clinic sessions are limited to twelve people and are filled on a first-come, first-served basis by pre-registration.
+Clinics are filled on a first-come, first-served basis by pre-registration.